mesaugat/tech-companies-in-nepal/README.md

 ### Contributing

 * Please open a PR for companies to be added
-* Use the format below and don't make your company description more than two lines
+* Use the format below
+* Don't make your company description more than two lines

-### Duds

-* If you cannot provide a valid website for your company your PR will not be accepted

 ### Format